 The greatest change must be made in the richest countries

 The greatest stress on our planet is not how many people there are, but what and how much we consume.
-And, as one of the wealthiest countries in the world, the UK has an especially energy and resource hungry lifestyle.
+If you are based in the UK, Europe or another wealthy country, your nation will have an especially energy and resource hungry lifestyle.

 The richest 1% has a carbon footprint twice the size of the poorest half of the world’s population combined.
 The wealthiest 20% of the global population is responsible for 90% of “overshoot” carbon in the atmosphere (that which exceeds the limit needed to keep global temperature rise below 2ºC).